xRyul/bus-group-27/README.md

 2. **Set up the environment** (two options):

    **Option 1: Using conda (recommended)**:
-    Make sure you have conda installed and added into PATH, then simply install the dependencies and activate newly created environment.
+    Make sure you have `conda` installed and added into PATH, then simply install the dependencies and activate newly created environment by using below two commands:

    ```bash
    conda env create -f environment.yml